 In 1577 Queen Elizabeth I commissioned three men to sail around the world.
 On November 15, 1577.
 The Queen's Corsair consisting of the captains Sir Francis Drake (whom she called lovingly, "my dear pirate"),

 John Winter, and Thomas Doughty set sail on their voyages.
 In time Drake became the leader of the group.
 He was to attack all Spanish settlements.
 Drake sailed to America with 40 ships and more than 2,000 soldiers.
 He attacked the Spanish ports throughout the Caribbean.

-Drake sailed his ship "The Golden Hind".
-December 13, 1577 Francis Drake became the second man to sail around the world and the first Englishman to accomplish this feat on September 26, 1580.
+Drake sailed his ship "The Golden Hind"on December 13, 1577.
+Francis Drake became the second man to sail around the world and the first Englishman to accomplish this feat on September 26, 1580.
 When he returned to England he presented the queen a very large bounty.
 Now she really loved her "dear pirate".
 On April 4, 1581 he was knighted by Queen Elizabeth on the deck of the Golden Hind.
-This act making Francis Drake became Sir Francis Drake, mayor of Plymouth and a Parliament member.
+This act making Francis Drake become Sir Francis Drake, mayor of Plymouth and a Parliament member.
 The Queen also presented him with a special sword.
 Because of all the attention she paid to Drake others followed in his footsteps and became privateers also.

 Francis Drake hated the Spaniards and their Catholic religion, probably having to do with his families flight from their home when he was young.
 He devoted his life to fighting against the Spanish and all they controlled.
 They called him a pirate but England called him a sailor and privateer.